 Step 5.
 Click "Upload" in the feature bar above, locate the downloaded files on your device and click "Open" in the pop-up window.

-How to Migrate Shared Drive to OneDrive for Business Efficiently
+Migrate Shared Drive to OneDrive for Business Efficiently by MultCloud [3 Methods]

 As you can find, the manual method to migrate Google Workspace Shared Drive to OneDrive for Business is complicated and unreliable due to the unstable network and annoying account switching operations.